walter-a-jablonowski/sales-assistant-2/tasks.md

 - [x] Qwen2.5-coder        less good with current prompt
 - [-] llama3.2             returns only some json with current prompt
-- glm4:latest              if no good
+- [ ] glm4:latest          if no good (high in lmsys)
-- qwen2.5-coder:14b        try if better as the smalle one
+- [ ] qwen2.5-coder:14b    try if better as the smalle one

 Spec